williamdemeo/cs370-fall2022/projects/Project0/README.md

 ## Submission

 In order to submit your project, first run `python autograder.py`.
 If you are satisfied with your score, then upload the following files to Gradescope: `addition.py`, `buyLotsOfFruit.py`, `shopSmart.py`.

+*Tip*.
+In Gradescope's Upload dialog box, use the "Browse" link to add multiple files to the list of files to be uploaded.
+Do not click the "Upload" button until you are done adding all the files that you wish to upload.

 ------------------------------------------------------------------------------------------------------